 This is direct discrimination against someone because they associate with another person who possesses a protected characteristic.
 An example would be harassing an individual because a family member was undergoing gender reassignment.

 This is direct discrimination against an individual because others think they possess a particular protected characteristic.
 It applies even if the person does not actually possess that characteristic.
-An example would be using homophobic language against an individual who you believed to be gay.
+An example would be using homophobic language against an individual who was believed to be gay.

 Harassment is “unwanted conduct related to a relevant protected characteristic, which has the purpose or effect of violating an individual’s dignity or creating an intimidating, hostile, degrading, humiliating or offensive environment for that individual”.

-Victimisation occurs when an employee is treated badly because they have made or supported a complaint or raised a grievance under the Equality Act or are suspected of doing so.
+Victimisation occurs when an individual is treated badly because they have made or supported a complaint or raised a grievance under the Equality Act or are suspected of doing so.
 An employee is not protected from victimisation if they have maliciously made or supported an untrue complaint.
 An example of victimisation could be when an employee is ostracised by their team after complaining to management about a colleague making fun of a person with a disability.